 The mission then continued to Atlanta, At Emory University, where the delegation UCBM met the teacher Alessandro Venetians, an expert in mathematics applied to cardiovascular systems and sensors.
 The meetings allowed us to define new prospects for scientific collaboration, shared teaching activities and doctoral courses, in addition to the programming of visiting professors and advanced schools dedicated to the topics of computational medicine and biomedical engineering.
 Also particularly significant is the recognition obtained by Leonardo Molinari, alumnus UCBM, awarded the Best PhD Award 2026 at Emory University and currently working as a PostDoc at Lawrence Livermore National Laboratory.
 The delegation also met with Professor Dennis C. Liotta, an international figure of reference in organic chemistry and known for his contributions to the development of antiviral drugs used in HIV therapy.
 The discussion opened new perspectives for scientific support in chemistry and future international training activities.

-Moments that represented an important opportunity for dialogue with the world of institutions, culture and business, contributing to strengthening the international role of the University and the construction of new collaboration networksThe mission in the United States confirms the will to UCBM to invest decisively in the internationalization of teaching, research and institutional relations.
+The mission of UCBM in the United States it represented an important opportunity for dialogue with the world of institutions, culture and business, contributing to strengthening the international role of the University and the construction of new collaboration networksThe mission in the United States confirms the will to UCBM to invest decisively in the internationalization of teaching, research and institutional relations.